-According to his father Abraham, Charlie has had numerous failed drugs, dozens of blood draws, tests and treatments, including a fruitless brain surgery.
+According to his father Abraham, Charlie had numerous failed drug trials, dozens of blood draws, tests and treatments, including fruitless brain surgery.
 This was all before he discovered the ketogenic diet from a book (Seizures and Epilepsy: A Guide for Parents) .

 Soon after, Charlie was brought to John Hopkins Hospital, and he was made to fast and undergo a medically supervised ketogenic diet.
 Charlie’s seizures disappeared within several days, and he’s been seizure free ever since.
 Frustrated that he was not told about the ketogenic diet sooner, Jim started the Charlie Foundation that same year to help treat pediatric epilepsy .
 Ever since, the ketogenic diet has been studied extensively for its various other health benefits and has been steadily rising in popularity.

 In 1921, Dr. Woodyatt noted that acetone and beta-hydroxybutyric acid (ketones) appeared in normal subjects by starvation or a low carb high-fat diet.
 The presence of an abnormally high concentration of ketone bodies in the blood is called ketonemia.
 Dr. Wilder wanted to find another way to create the fasting mechanism (ketonemia), and then he came up with the ketogenic diet.